sg-crest A Singapore Government Agency Website

 The “People-Pleaser” Boss

-At first glance, this might look like a boss that is a pleasure to work with but the truth is, no one likes a leader who is a yes-man — someone who can’t say “no” when it’s needed because she wants to be liked by everyone, and who avoids difficult issues, and tough conversations.
+At first glance, this might look like a boss who is a pleasure to work with but the truth is, no one likes a leader who is a yes-man — someone who can’t say “no” when it’s needed because she wants to be liked by everyone, and who avoids difficult issues, and tough conversations.

-The end result is often overcommitting to projects with extremely tight deadlines as well as the inability to hold team members accountable for goals set.
+The result is often overcommitting to projects with extremely tight deadlines as well as the inability to hold team members accountable for goals set.

 This might lead to conflicts within the team.